-Sharing my lessons, thoughts, and experiences with the Early Childhood Education world because we build leaders, scientists, and other free thinkers early with our guidance.
+Sharing my lessons, thoughts, and experiences with the Education world because we build leaders, scientists, and other free thinkers early with our guidance.
 I work part time as the school librarian and media specialist, so look forward to resources for curriculum and social and emotional development.

 My blog about library lessons and books I’ve been reading for the pre-K through 12 crowd. in the library.
 When I suggest a book or feature it on my blog, that is a book that I’ve used and believe in.
 Keeping current keeps up my skills as a librarian and sharing is caring.
 Let’s explore literature, media, and learning strategies together.